Kotlin/kotlinx.coroutines/docs/flow.md

 ### Flow exceptions

-Flow collection can complete with an exception when emitter or any code inside any of the operators throw an exception.
+Flow collection can complete with an exception when an emitter or code inside the operators throw an exception.
 There are several ways to handle these exceptions.

 #### Collector try and catch